-All undergraduate students at Case Western Reserve University who are continuing as undergraduates in Fall 2017 are eligible to apply for SOURCE summer funding.
-Award recipients must be registered for fall classes prior to beginning the summer project.
-Projects must be completed at CWRU, and/or be under the supervision of a CWRU faculty member.
+All CWRU undergraduate students conducting research in the Arts, Humanities or Social Sciences are eligible for SOURCE AHSS summer funding.
+Students must identify a mentor prior to completing the SOURCE funding application.
+Applicants must be continuing as CWRU undergraduates in Fall 2018 and awardees must be registered for fall classes prior to beginning the summer project.
+Projects must be completed under the supervision of a CWRU faculty member.
 Eligible faculty mentors include our affiliates at the Cleveland Clinic, University Hospitals, the VA Hospital, University Circle museums and other affiliated institutions.
-To this extent, students may apply for funding to support research and creative projects, including stipend, travel, and materials.
-In addition, SOURCE will accept applications from students in the arts, humanities, and social sciences for formal volunteer internship programs to which students have applied (and may be waiting to hear).
+Students may apply for funding to support research and creative projects, including stipend, travel, and materials.
+In addition, SOURCE will accept applications from students in the arts, humanities, and social sciences for formal volunteer internship programs to which students have applied.

 Students who are awarded full research scholarships ($3,500) cannot enroll in more than one summer class per session for a maximum for 8 hours (4 credits per session) and cannot take any physics course.
 If students wish to take a physics course or enroll for more than 8 credit hours over the summer they must apply as a part time applicant.
 While students may apply for funding for different projects, students may not accept funding for 2 different projects (that is, for example, students may not be part of the ENGAGE program and receive SOURCE funding for a separate project).
 If you are accepted into more than one program, you must choose in which program you want to participate.
 Faculty mentors may (and are encouraged to) supplement SOURCE funding with supplies and/or stipend support.